 Step 2: New Student Orientation & Placement Test

-New students must take the Test of Adult Basic Education (TABE).
-The TABE consists of Reading, Math, and Language.
-While there is no pass or fail on the TABE, you should try to do your best so you are placed in the proper ABE/GED class.
-Whether you select virtual ABE classes or GED Academy classes, the TABE must be taken in person at our Main or Poinciana locations.
+New students must take the Greater Opportunities for Adult Learning Success (GOALS) test.
+The GOALS consists of Reading and Math.
+While there is no pass or fail on the GOALS, you should try to do your best so you are placed in the proper GED® class.
+Whether you select virtual ABE classes or GED® Academy classes, the GOALS must be taken in person at our Main or Poinciana locations.

 *The costs for the student identification card and parking permit are included in the registration fee.
 New students will need to take the placement test, which consists of reading, language and math skills, and is used to determine the prior knowledge of students.
 While there is no pass or fail, you should try to do your best so you are placed in the proper level of classes.